openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 Additionally, the RP MUST check whether the `nonce` Claim value provided in the ID Token is known to the RP and was not used before in an authentication response.

-The following is a non-normative example of a base64url decoded Self-Issued ID Token body when the dynamic Self-Issued OP Discovery and Decentalized Identifier Subject Syntax type are used (with line wraps within values for display purposes only):
+The following is a non-normative example of a base64url decoded Self-Issued ID Token body when the dynamic Self-Issued OP Discovery and Decentralized Identifier Subject Syntax type are used (with line wraps within values for display purposes only):

 ```json
 {